MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.es-ES/OfficeUpdates/semi-annual-channel-targeted-2016.md

 -   Soluciona un problema por el que la impresión de un documento hace que PowerPoint deje de responder.

 ### <a name="office-suite-non-security-updates"></a>Conjunto de aplicaciones de Office: Actualizaciones no relacionadas con la seguridad
--   Corregir un problema donde, al uso compartido de archivos en una aplicación de Office para compartir un archivo de Office en el equipo local que se haya sincronizado con OneDrive para la empresa, el usuario obtiene el mensaje "se estamos aún cargar el archivo.
-Puede saltar atrás en tan pronto como se haya terminado"y que impide que el usuario de uso compartido del documento.
+-   Fix an issue where, when using Share in an Office app to share an Office file on the local computer that has been synced with OneDrive for Business, the user gets the message "We're still uploading your file.
+You can jump back in as soon as we're finished" and that prevents the user from sharing the document.
 -   Soluciona un problema por el que una DLL de recursos hace que la aplicación de Office se bloquee al abrirla por primera vez después de la instalación, al imprimir un documento o al deshacer una operación de edición.

-## <a name="version-1602-april-12"></a>Versión 1602: 12 de abril
+## <a name="version-1602-april-12"></a>Versión 1602:12 de abril
-*Versión 1602 (compilación 6741.2026)*
+*Versión 1602 (compilación 6741,2026)*

 ### <a name="excel-security-updates"></a>Excel: Actualizaciones de seguridad
 -   Boletín de seguridad Microsoft [MS16-042](https://technet.microsoft.com/library/security/ms16-042): Actualización de seguridad para Microsoft Office (3148775)